shapeshed/flim/README.md

 ## Tasks

-Flim delegates tasks to other tools since you know best how you want to build your site aside from generating posts.
+Flim delegates build tasks other than generating pages to other tools since you know best how you want to build and dpeloy your site.
 A Makefile or [Grunt][2] are recommended for copying files, minification and deployment.

 [1]: https://github.com/mojombo/jekyll
 [2]: http://gruntjs.com/